pablogiaccaglia/Online-learning-applications-project-2022/README.md

 ## Usage

 In the simulations folders there are 6 runnable files, one for each required step.
 They all call [SimulationHandler](Project/simulations/SimulationHandler.py), that has a number of settable parameters.
-The most notable one is ```plot_regressor_bar```, which accepts as parameter the name of one learner to dynamically print the learnt curve. e.g. ```plot_regressor_bar=BanditNames.GPTS_Learner.name```.
+The most notable one is ```plot_regressor_progress```, which accepts as parameter the name of one learner to dynamically print the learnt curve. e.g. ```plot_regressor_progress=BanditNames.GPTS_Learner.name```.
 See [learners](Project/learners) for the other learners.

 ## Installation
 Clone and install: